-Strategically, we are focused on (1) our four key business initiatives, (2) continuing to strengthen our compliance management system and (3) maintaining strong performance and relationships with our strategic customers.
+Strategically, we are focused on (1) our four key business initiatives discussed below, (2) continuing to strengthen our compliance management system and (3) maintaining strong performance and relationships with our strategic customers.

-Each of our four key business initiatives position Altisource to grow and diversify our customer and revenue base.
+Each of our four key business initiatives positions Altisource to grow and diversify our customer and revenue base.
 We believe these initiatives address very large markets and directly leverage our core competencies and distinct competitive advantages.
-Our four strategic growth initiatives and a brief description of each are as follows:
+Our four strategic initiatives and a brief description of each follow: